-- A. The Department recognizes the value of continuing educational activities to enhance the professional competency of APRNs.
-Upon request, APRNs may be granted Authorized Absence (AA) in order to participate in continuing education conferences relevant to their area of practice. tThe Department will fully consider requests for AA or Leave Without Pay (LWOP) and, where appropriate, funding for APRNs to attend such conferences.
-APRNs will follow the local process for requesting funding and AA. - B. Since professional development is critical to maintaining the performance of the APRN, support for continuing education and training will be in accordance with the Professional Development and Education Article.
+A. The Department recognizes the value of continuing educational activities to enhance the professional competency of APRNs.
+Upon request, APRNs may be granted Authorized Absence (AA) in order to participate in continuing education conferences relevant to their area of practice.
+The Department will fully consider requests for AA or Leave Without Pay (LWOP) and, where appropriate, funding for APRNs to attend such conferences.
+APRNs will follow the local process for requesting funding and AA.